Hong Kong's new M+ museum accused of censorship | DW | 11.11.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-As the M+ museum in Hong Kong opens, it is criticized for giving in to pressure from Beijing.
+As the M+ museum in Hong Kong opens, it has been criticized for giving in to pressure from Beijing.
 It will not exhibit certain works by dissident artist Ai Weiwei.

 Planned in a more liberal era, the M+ museum was conceived as Hong Kong's flagship of the arts: 33 exhibition halls, wide foyers, an auditorium and libraries.